 Harriet Ann Jacobs, Author of Incidents in the Life of a Slave Girl

-By Larrisa Pope | On February 15, 2019 | Updated October 9, 2023 | Comments (0)
+By Larrisa Pope | On February 15, 2019 | Updated March 23, 2026 | Comments (0)

-She’s best remembered as the author of Incidents in the Life of a Slave Girl, a fictionalized but highly autobiographical narrative, first self-published in 1861.
+She is alternately referred to as Harriet A. Jacobs (or simply Harriet Jacobs) and is today best known as the author of Incidents in the Life of a Slave Girl, an autobiographical narrative published privately in 1861.

 Raised in Edenton, North Carolina, Harriet and her brother John were born into enslavement under the principle of partus sequitur ventrem (that which is brought forth follows the womb).
+This meant they were born enslaved because their mother was.
+However, it wasn’t until Jacobs turned six that she even learned she was an enslaved person.

 “Though we were all slaves, I was so fondly shielded that I never dreamed I was a piece of merchandise, trusted to them for safe keeping…”

-Harriet’s escape to freedom
+Harriet Jacobs’ escape to freedom

-In fear that Norcom would send her children to the plantation as well, Harriet escaped and went into hiding before he had the chance to do so.
+Fearing that Norcom would send her children to the plantation as well, Harriet escaped and went into hiding before he had the chance to do so.
+She hid in a cramped space in her grandmother’s front porch roof for seven years — between 1835 and 1842.
+She continually strove to get Norcom to sell her children to their father, something that never happened.

 She remained hidden in order to escape capture by Dr. Norcom who continuously tried to re-enslave her until her freedom was bought in 1852.